TinyBlondMan/react-cli/README.md

 ## Disclaimer
 This tool is tailored for my needs.
 Source files are accessible and easily customizable to suit to your needs.
 Only works on Linux, I didn't try on Mac nor Windows.

+This is basically my first side project in Rust *(I'm initially a front React dev, but I like this language)*.
+Thus, the code is probably ugly for Rust developpers, please be kind.
+Any advice is greatly appreciated.

 Don't hesitate to change files structure, routing system, installation, etc... *(in commands, not in project of course)*.
 You can also add commands I wouldn't have thought of.